LyndaLabranche/threads/README.md

--import didn't update despite selecting options when moving file to another folder -Organization switcher not appearing; needed to enable it in clerk account online -shadcn overwrites previous global.css and tailwind.config.js (need to have save them in git to retrieve again) *Clerk username show [object object] instead of Google username; able to put in own username.
-SOL'N (toString??? of user object???)
+-import didn't update despite selecting options when moving file to another folder -Organization switcher not appearing; needed to enable it in clerk account online -shadcn overwrites previous global.css and tailwind.config.js (need to have save them in git to retrieve again) -Clerk username show [object object] instead of Google username; (accidentally set user property to user object; insead of a value user.username).
+Set to null by Google but code allows to add it to the form using "upsert" to database.
 *InvalidStateError: Failed to set the 'value' property on 'HTMLInputElement': This input element accepts a filename, which may only be programmatically set to the empty string.
 Solution: In input element for image add value={''}

 ===========================